 Creating new traditions, such as the annual celebration of Stepfamily Day, can also help children adjust and bond with a new family.

 - Examine any approaches you have tried and what results you got.
-Ask the teen to do the same.

 - Decide to try something different and let the teen know you are actively working on the relationship from your end.
-Ask if they can try something different as well.

 - Be honest and own your mistakes quickly and clearly.

 - Apologize for your part in the problem rather than debating.

 - Give them lots of opportunities to connect with you.
 Make an effort to be in their life and respect their hesitancy if it takes them a while to feel comfortable with you.